 Part of Canadian Stewardship Services Alliance Inc. (CSSA)

 Stewardship Ontario is part of Canadian Stewardship Services Alliance Inc.’s.
 (CSSA) family of recycling organizations.
-CSSA is a national, non-profit steward founded and owned organization established to harmonize packaging and printed paper stewardship programs across the country, providing consumers with better recycling options and stewards a seamless way to meet their stewardship obligations under a single administrative umbrella.
+CSSA is a national, not-for-profit steward founded and owned organization established to harmonize packaging and printed paper stewardship programs across the country, providing consumers with better recycling options and stewards a seamless way to meet their stewardship obligations under a single administrative umbrella.
 For more information visit: www.cssalliance.ca.